IRLab-UDC/grpo-dsm5/README.md

 ## Acknowledgments

-This work was supported by the project PID2022-137061OB-C21 (MCIN/AEI/10.13039/501100011033, Ministerio de Ciencia e Innovación, ERDF); the Consellería de Educación, Universidade e Formación Profesional, Spain (grant number ED481A-2024-079); and the European Regional Development Fund, which supports the CITIC Research Center.
+This work was supported by the project PID2022-137061OB-C21 (MCIN/AEI/10.13039/501100011033, Ministerio de Ciencia e Innovación, ERDF, \textit{A way of making Europe} by the European Union); the Consellería de Educación, Universidade e Formación Profesional, Spain (grant number ED481A-2024-079 and accreditations ED431G 2023/01 and GRC ED431C 2025/49); and the European Regional Development Fund, which supports the CITIC Research Center.

 ## Contact